jasonody/NamaBeer/README.md

 # Nama Beer

-An application built on top of the Nama Framework using AngularJS and ASP.NET WebAPI to help track craft beer.
+An example application built on top of the Nama Framework using AngularJS and ASP.NET WebAPI to help track craft beer.

+Username: `Jason`
+Password: `Password`

 # Nama Framework